Your Commissioner - Your Voice

 The Commissioning, Criminal Justice & Partnerships team activity falls into 7 Key Categories:

-1. Developing the PFCC’s Strategic Commissioning Plan (please also see Appendix 1)
+• Developing the Office of Policing, Fire, Crime and Commissioning’s (OPFCC) Strategic Commissioning Plan (please also see Appendix 1)

-2. Delivering against the PFCC’s Strategic Commissioning Plan, including responsibility for the end to end PFCC Commissioning Cycle for all services:
+• Delivering against the OPFCC’s Strategic Commissioning Plan, including responsibility for the end to end OPFCC Commissioning Cycle for all services:

 3. Two Vulnerable People’s services

-4. Three Community Engagement / Safety services / funds
+4. Four Community Engagement / Safety services / funds

-4. Management of two partnership Funds for the PFCC, running four funding rounds for each per year:
+• Management of two partnership Funds, running four funding rounds for each per year:

-5. Securing additional funding from central government departments for North Yorkshire and the City of York in relation to service delivery for the public – mainly Ministry of Justice (MoJ) and Home Office (HO)
+• Securing additional funding from central government departments for North Yorkshire and the City of York in relation to service delivery for the public; and delivering against any duties or grant funding the OPFCC is responsible for e.g. Serious Violence Duty – mainly Ministry of Justice (MoJ) and Home Office (HO)

-6. Enabling the PFCC to drive improvement in the Criminal Justice System, including offending and re-offending
+• Enabling the OPFCC to drive improvement in the Criminal Justice System, including offending and re-offending

 1. Locally including: